 Let’s dive in into ten reasons why you need to try snorkeling with manatees!

 Manatees are friendly creatures.
 Unlike many other ocean animals, they like being around humans.
-Snorkeling with manatees allows you to come just close enough that these slow-moving animals will also want to come closer to you.
+Snorkeling alongside manatees allows you to come just close enough that these slow-moving animals will also want to come closer to you.

-When you’re snorkeling with manatees, you will have the chance to interact with them.
+When you’re snorkeling together with manatees, you will have the chance to interact with them.
 They will notice you and, as long as you are not disturbing their habitat or obstructing them in anyway, will happily coexist.
 Sometimes they will even want to explore to see who you are.

 Don’t touch a manatee!
 It’s important to note that touching a manatee is illegal in the state of Florida.
 Manatees are protected by federal laws and it is important that they are respected.
 However, that doesn’t mean that a manatee won’t come close enough for you to look them in the eyes!
 If you accidently bump into one, make sure you only use one hand.